TanaroSch/pali-gemma-image-analyzer/README.md

 4. Create a `.env` file in the project root, accept the conditions [here](https://huggingface.co/google/paligemma-3b-pt-224) and add your Hugging Face API token:
    ```
    HUGGINGFACE_TOKEN=your_token_here
-   MODEL_CACHE_PATH=./model  # Optional: Set a custom path for model storage
+   MODEL_PATH=./model  # Optional: Set a custom path for model storage
    ```

-   Note: If `MODEL_CACHE_PATH` is not set, the application will use `./model` as the default path.
+   Note: If `MODEL_PATH` is not set, the application will use `./model` as the default path.

 ## Usage